Jarek23/www.dfinr.com/content/authors/david-finster/_index.md

 ---
 role: Managing Technical Editor
 avatar_filename: img_0428-2021-11-21-01_22_12.jpg
 bio: I design business processes for small teams that deliver big results.<br /><br />I’m the Managing Technical Editor at <a href="https://www.constant.com/" target="_new">The Constant Company</a>.
 Our most visible brand is <a href="https://www.vultr.com/" target="_new">Vultr</a>, where I manage the <a href="https://www.vultr.com/docs/" target="_new">public documentation</a> library and <a href="https://vultrdocs.notion.site/" target="_new">Trusted Author</a> community.
 I'm an advocate for plain language and clear communication.
-Before joining Constant, I founded ProtectBits and spent 15 years consulting for government and business clients.
+Before joining Constant, I founded ProtectBits and spent 15 years consulting for government, business, and non-profit clients.
 interests:
   - <a href="https://www.linkedin.com/in/dfinr" target="_new">LinkedIn</a>
   - <a href="https://github.com/dfinr" target="_new">GitHub</a>